How to Hang Pictures: 10 Top Tips

 7. The amount of space to leave between pictures in a grouping depends on the size of the pictures, wall space and furniture, but 2″ to 5″ between pictures is a good place to start.
 Use the SpacingStrips™ in DécoEssentials™ to mark out even spaces.
 They are easy to remove and won’t damage your walls.

 8. When hanging a group of pictures, use AnchorPoints™ to keep them in place.
 It will be easier to line up the next frame when the first one is fixed perfectly straight on the wall.
-Plus your arrangement will stay niceley aligned, no matter what.
+Plus your arrangement will stay aligned, even in high traffic areas.